Click the thumbnail photos to enhance!

 Ceratosoma sp.
 01 is characterized by its translucent pinkish to translucent blueish-grey body colour, by a broad whitish-cream mantle margin, and by a white patch or white and yellowish lines in the center of the notum.
 The rhinophores and gills are translucent-grey.
 This species is smaller (up to 12 mm) and less lobate than other species of Ceratosoma.
 Let me quote www.seaslugsofhawaii.com:

-It is Ceratosoma sp.
-2 in IPN at page 276:
+This species is as Ceratosoma sp.
+2 in IPN at page 276.

 How to cite:

 Köhler, E. (2018), published 22 March 2018, Ceratosoma sp.
 01 Genus: J.E.
 Gray in M.E.
 Gray, 1850

 available from https://www.Philippine-Sea-Slugs.com/Nudibranchia/Euctenidiacea/Ceratosoma_sp_01.htm